fiammybe/icms-bulma/README.md

 # impresscms Bulma base theme
-A bulma-based admin theme for impresscms
+A bulma-based front and admin theme for impresscms